theupdateframework/taps/tap7.md

 received from the Tester in `initialize_updater` and `update_repo` (specified in [Wrapper Functions](#wrapper-functions) above).

-For this reason, `initialize_updater` and `update_repo` also provide arguments `keys` and `instructions`.
-The keys in `keys` will allow the Wrapper to re-sign the metadata provided in a manner that the Updater will expect.
-If there were manipulations made to the resulting metadata for test purposes (such as invalidating the signature by changing a byte in it), the `instructions` argument will describe these, so that they can be repeated in the converted and re-signed metadata.

 For an example of how such code might look, consider the JSON-to-DER converter `convert_signed_metadata_to_der` employed by Uptane's TUF fork [here](https://github.com/awwad/tuf/blob/36dbb7b8a800dab407fe9ab961155ef0a6d9f7c9/tuf/asn1_codec.py#L156-L352).